yu-xin-luo/yu-xin-luo.github.io/_pages/about.md

 Welcome!

-I am an Assistant Professor of Finance at School of Finance, Renmin University of China.
-I received Ph.D. degree in Finance at Boston University (BU).
-My research interests are **Corporate Finance**, **Capital Structure**, **ESG (Environmental, Social, and Governance)**.
+I am an Assistant Professor of Finance at the School of Finance, Renmin University of China.
+I received my Ph.D. in Finance from Boston University (BU).
+My research interests include corporate finance, capital structure, and ESG (environmental, social, and governance).

 ## Job Market Paper